Hopewell tradition: Wilhelm culture

 The Wilhelm culture (1 to 500 CE), Hopewellian influenced, appeared in the Northern Panhandle of West Virginia.
 They were contemporaneous to Armstrong central in the Big Sandy valley, nearly 200 miles downstream on the Ohio River.
 They were surrounded by peoples who made Watson-styled pottery, with a Z-twist cordage finished surface.
 Wilhelm pottery was similar to Armstrong pottery, but not as well made.
 Pipe fragments appear to be the platform-base type.

 Small earthwork mounds were built around individual burials in stone-lined graves (cists).
 These were covered over together under a single large mound.

 Little studied are their four reported village sites, which appear to have been abandoned by about 500 CE.
-Today, new local researchers are looking at this area period and may provide future insight.
+As of 2009, new local researchers are looking at this area period and may provide future insight.

 Cultural decline

-Around 500 CE, the Hopewell exchange ceased, mound building stopped, and art forms were no longer produced.
-War is a possible cause, as villages dating to the Late Woodland period shifted to larger communities; they built defensive fortifications of palisade walls and ditches.
-Colder climatic conditions could have driven game animals north or west, as weather would have a detrimental effect on plant life, drastically cutting the subsistence base for these foods.
-The introduction of the bow and arrow, by improving hunts, may have caused stress on already depleted food populations.
-This may have been another reason for people to live in larger, more permanent communities for protection, as warfare became more deadly.
-With fewer people using trade routes, there was no longer a network linking people to the Hopewell traditions.
-The breakdown in societal organization could also have been the result of adoption of full-scale agriculture.
-Conclusive reasons for the evident dispersal of the people have not yet been determined.
+Around 500 CE, the Hopewell exchange ceased, mound building stopped, and characteristic art forms were no longer produced.
+War is a possible cause, as villages dating to the Late Woodland period shifted to larger communities protected by palisade walls and ditches.
+Colder climatic conditions could have driven game animals north or west in search of grazing land.
+The introduction of the bow and arrow may have led to over-hunting of game populations and made warfare more deadly.
+With fewer people using trade routes, the transmission of traditions may have dwindled.
+The breakdown in social organization could also have resulted from adoption of full-scale agriculture.
+Conclusive reasons for the dispersal of the people have not yet been determined.